Therapies Under Investigation

 When there is resistance to treatment, the disease progresses and a new type of treatment must be administered.

 Because treatment resistance reduces the effectiveness of breast cancer therapy, many studies are underway to find good strategies to counter resistance.
-Here are some of the promising ones under investigation:
+Here are some of the promising emerging therapies under investigation:

 - Everolimus, an mTor inhibitor used in combination with hormone therapy or Trastuzumab